ssenmosip/mosip-temp-documentation/Getting-Started.md

 	* **sysadmin:** sysadmin user/role is a super administrator role, who will have all the privileges to performa any task within the database.

-	* **dbaadmin:** dbaadmin user / role is created to handle all the database administration activities db monitoring, performance tuning, backups, restore, replication setup, etc.
+	* **dbadmin:** dbadmin user / role is created to handle all the database administration activities db monitoring, performance tuning, backups, restore, replication setup, etc.

 	* **appadmin:** appadmin user / role is used to perform all the DDL (Data Definition Language) tasks.
 All the db objects that are created in these databases will be owned by appadmin user.